miamibc/joker-telegram-bot/README.md

 Joker Telegram Bot
 =================

+Born in 2001'th this bot was entertaiment chatbot written in miRCscript, joking on #blackcrystal Quakenet channel.

-Extremely extendable Telegram bot made with PHP to be simple and fun.
+Since that time many things has been changed.
+Here is third rewrite of Joker, made on Telegram to be simple and with PHP to be fun.

 Installation and start
 -------------------------------------------------